gabrielarce/gabrielarce/README.md

 Hi there, my name is Gabe 👋.
-I am one of those folks who made a career change into tech and inadvertently found their new hobby.
+I am one of those folks who made a career change into tech and inadvertently found their new love.

 <!--
 **gabrielarce/gabrielarce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.